cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 {% endnote %}

-Cypress anticipates the chaos of modern web development and [visualizes it in a reasonable way](/guides/core-concepts/overview-of-the-gui.html).
+Cypress anticipates the chaos of modern web development and {% url 'visualizes it in a reasonable way' overview-of-the-gui %}.
 Failures are important!
 Cypress makes them obvious and easy to understand.

 As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, submit a form, and call it a day.
 You can rest assured that _so many things must be working_ in order for you to be able to navigate from Page A to Page Z without error.
 If anything is fishy, Cypress will tell you about it... with laser focus!

 ## What Assertions Are Available?

 Cypress wraps Chai, Chai-jQuery, and Chai-Sinon to provide the built-in assertions.
-You can learn more in [the Available Assertions Appendix](/guides/appendices/assertions.html).
+You can learn more in {% url 'the list of assertions reference' assertions %}.
 You can also write your own assertions as Chai plugins and use them in Cypress.

 ## Writing Assertions